 Alfréd Hajós National Pool Complex

 Alfréd Hajós National Pool Complex named after (and designed by) the first Hungarian Olympic champion was the first covered swimming complex of Hungary.
-This is the centre of Hungarian watersports: in addition to junior, youth and adult competitors (swimmers, water polo teams, synchronized swimming teams, freedivers, divers, pentathletes, and triathletes) residents can also enjoy the options it offers for sports and recreation.
+This is the centre of Hungarian waters ports: in addition to junior, youth and adult competitors (swimmers, water polo teams, synchronized swimming teams, freedivers, divers, pentathletes, and triathletes) residents can also enjoy the options it offers for sports and recreation.

 Palatinus Beach is the oldest open-air beach in Budapest, always attracting a jolly crowd of people who would like to plunge into a pool in the heart of the city.
 It has a lot more to offer than your standard, stuffy thermal baths.
-Not only are there thermal pools, there are also adventure pools, water slides and wave pools, making it the ideal place to relax and have fun at the same time.
+Not only are there thermal pools, but also adventure pools, water slides and wave pools, making it the ideal place to relax and have fun at the same time.

 Take a stroll in the gardens